sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

   - `kind: VirtualMachine`: will provision the MySQL VM
   - `kind: Route`: will provide north-south ingress into the vote-app application pod

-Later on in the workshop, you will make changes to the code and see the changes take effect in OpenShift.
+Later on in the workshop, you will make changes to the code in Git and see the changes take effect in OpenShift.

 `Before moving on to the next section, ensure you have made a note of the URL for your Gitea repository.
 You will need it later!`